-3.34 The Council are planning to meet the future housing needs of the borough, including delivering homes for all including affordable and support and specialist housing.
-Policy S2 sets out the Council's housing requirement and delivery strategy.
+4.37 The Council are planning to meet the future housing needs of the borough, including delivering homes for all including affordable and supported and specialist housing.
+Policy S4 sets out the Council's housing requirement and delivery strategy.

 Housing delivery strategy